How to convert a document to a Google Form with Doc2Form

 Scanned PDF OCR-style processing through Gemini's vision capabilities Paper forms with clear printed text

-For detailed guides on each format, see PDF to Google Form, Word to Google Form, and Google Doc to Google Form.
+For detailed guides on each format, see PDF to Google Form, Word to Google Form, Google Doc to Google Form, and Image to Google Form.

 What Doc2Form detects in your document